 If you have a very busy schedule or feel overwhelmed by other commitments, I offer

-telephone or skype counselling as a solution.
+online as a solution.
 This would enable you to have a therapeutic connection and support alongside whatever is going on for you.

 Walk and Talks might also reflect your level of need.